Skip to main content

 Highlights

 Wind capacity in the Eleventh District began growing rapidly about two decades ago.
 The area is now home to 10 wind farms that have the capacity to generate 500 MW or more.
 Utility-scale nameplate capacity—a measure of the potential output under ideal conditions (a wind speed of 13 miles per hour)—rose from 12,185 MW in 2012 to over 39,000 MW in 2022, with steady year-over-year growth each year.
 The state's share of U.S. utility-scale wind has grown modestly over the last 10 years.
-In 2012, the state's produced capacity share was 20.4 percent of U.S. utility solar power capacity, and in 2022, it accounted for 27.7 percent of the nation's nameplate capacity.
+In 2012, the state's produced capacity share was 20.4 percent of U.S. utility wind power capacity, and in 2022, it accounted for 27.7 percent of the nation's nameplate capacity.
 Over the same time frame, New Mexico went from having 1.3 percent of total U.S. wind capacity to 3.1 percent.[1]

 Utility-scale capacity